 I removed the pan from the oven and let it cool on a wire rack for about 5 minutes.
 After 5 minutes, I removed the Bundtinis from the pan and let them cool completely on a wire rack.

-The Katgely Floret Brioche Paper Cups are an exact match to the cups used by Nothing Bundt Cake!
+I used the Katgely Floret Brioche Paper Cups.
+They are an exact match to the cups used by Nothing Bundt Cake!
 I purchased them from Amazon.com.

 If you’re interested in another awesome recipe that imitates the appearance Nothing Bundt Cake Bundtinis, you should try my Southern Hummingbird Mini-Bundtlettes!

 I first published this blog on January 17, 2020.
 Since then, I’ve made these amazing treats a number of times.
 This update reflects updated pictures, updated text and updated procedures.